Centrifuge-Modding-Framework/Centrifuge/README.md

 Centrifuge is Spectrum's sister, and Spectrum would not exist if Distance was never created.
 >
 > [**Get To The Orange Door**](https://store.steampowered.com/app/541200/Get_To_The_Orange_Door)
-Centrifuge was originally built for this game, then it evolved - all thanks to amazing ideas of people behind that game.
+Centrifuge was originally built for this game, then it evolved - all thanks to amazing ideas of people behind it.